Types of Mortgages Explained & How to Choose the Right One

 In fact, the number of borrowers taking out ultra-long mortgages of more than 35 years has tripled since 2020, according to Thisismoney.co.uk.

-Taking a mortgage out over a longer term can make repayments more affordable.
-However, it also means you’ll pay more interest over the life of your mortgage.
+Some people prefer taking a mortgage out over a longer term because it can make repayments more affordable, however, it also means you’ll pay more interest over the life of your mortgage.

-See our guide on 30 year mortgages to weigh up the pros and cons of a longer mortgage term.
+See our guide on 30 year mortgages to help you weigh up the pros and cons of a longer mortgage term.

 How do I find the best mortgage?